vcr/vcr/README.md

 ## Copyright

 Copyright (c) 2010-2012 Myron Marston.
+Released under the terms of the MIT license.
 See LICENSE for details.